Diman198B/Timer/README.md

 ## Description:
 Countdown timer.
 Takes a number from 1 to 99999 as input, converts this value into hours, minutes, seconds and starts the countdown in 1 second increments.
 The timer format is hh:mm:ss.
 The input field with type = "text" is set to only numbers 0-9.
+The timer is designed for devices with a screen width of 768px.

 ## Launch:
 1. Save or clone the repository on your PC.